TC-Gaming/-TC-Gaming-API/guides/converting-lfs-colours.md

 Live for Speed text that includes colours is encoded.
 This guide will help you to extract the colours from the text.

+Imagine you made a call to the [User Profile API](../citydriving-statistics-api/user-profile-api.md) and wanted to decode the following nickname: `"nickname": "^1[TC]\u00bbPete\u00ab",`.
+The UTF-8 encoding is not an issue because the browser decodes that automatically for us but the LFS colour prefixes eg. `^1`, will need to be decoded by us before being presented.

 Our code examples are available in JavaScript and PHP _(change language in the top right)._

 {% method %}